Fender Noiseless Pickups: Gen 4 Noiseless

 Gen 4 Noiseless pickups were installed on the Fender Elite Stratocaster from 2016 to 2019.
-They are identified by the cursive Fender logo and the word "NOISELESS" in silver, upper case, block letters on the aged white or black pickup covers, the underside of the pickups have "N4 MVT" printed on them.
+They are identified by the cursive Fender logo and the word "NOISELESS" in silver, upper case, block letters on the aged white or black pickup covers, the underside of the pickups are inscribed with "N4 MVT".
 Gen 4 Noiseless pickups for the Stratocaster, Telecaster, and Jazz Bass are still available from Fender.